 Submitted manuscripts will be rated as follows by the Editorial Committee based on the evaluation of the referee.A Approved for publication(4) Manuscripts are denied publication when:

 B Inquiry to author

 The author will be contacted for some answers or revisions, after which the paper will be refereed once more.
 The focus of the inquiries is to clarify partially unexplained points or possible errors.
 Reply in writing.
 When making changes to the manuscript in relation to the inquiries, clearly indicate where the changes were made and why.
-Inquiries must be replied to within one month as a general rule; if three months pass without a response, the manuscript will be considered as withdrawn.
+As a general rule, the response deadline is within one month; if the deadline has passed, the schedule or issue number is adjusted without changing the review period, and if three months pass without a response, the manuscript will be considered as withdrawn.

 C Denied publication

-6 Copyright and digital releasing of paperAs a general rule, the copyright belongs to the Association.
+9 Copyright and digital releasing of paperAs a general rule, the copyright of a paper approved for publication belongs to the Association.
+(The copyright including rights under Copyright Act Article 27 and Article 28 must be transferred to the Association at the time of the submission of the final manuscript for printing.)
+The copyright of a paper approved for publication follows the “Creative Commons Attribution 4.0 International Public License (CC BY 4.0)” (https://creativecommons.org/licenses/by/4.0/legalcode).
 If the copyright belongs to an affiliated organization or other party, making it difficult for the Association to own the copyright, the matter will be discussed upon request.
-Please note that the Association may provide published papers to electronic services such as digital paper databases so that they may widely benefit academic research.
+Please note that the Association may make published papers electronically accessible through J-STAGE, an online article database service, and other services, so that the findings presented in the papers may be widely shared and may contribute to future academic research.